Shootertrex/iamge-backend/README.md

 - how to undo a delete in rust? not possible?

 ### Other
+- index out of bounds when getting current file when no files loaded (usually on program start up)
-- index out of bounds on moving files when no folders
+- index out of bounds on moving files when no folders (may not bug with this. still investigate)
 - filter out duplicate folders when adding/loading
 - write documentation
 - can't use ~/ in folder names